Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Some problems

 Edge terms are an important generalization of near-unanimity terms and, possibly in equivalent formulations, play a chief role in many computational problems, e.~g. \cite{AM,AMM,Bar2,BIM,BMS,IMM,KZ,KKS,KS,KS2} and further references in the quoted papers.
-An edge term implies congruence modularity; moreover, a congruence distributive variety $\mathcal V$ has a $k$-edge term if and only if $\mathcal V$ has a $k$-near-unanimity term \cite{BIM}.
-Henceforth the following problem suggests naturally.
+A variety with an edge term is congruence modular \cite[Theorem 4.2]{BIM}; moreover, for $k \geq 3$, a congruence distributive variety $\mathcal V$ has a $k$-edge term if and only if $\mathcal V$ has a $k$-near-unanimity term \cite[Theorem 4.4]{BIM}.
+Henceforth the following problem suggests itself naturally.

-\begin{problem} \labbel{edge} Is there a notion strictly between a $k$ and a $k{+}1$ edge term?
+\begin{problem} \labbel{edge} Is there a notion strictly between a $k$- and a $k{+}1$-edge term?

-It is known (e.~g., \cite[Proposition 5.3]{B}) that a variety with a $k$-edge term is $2k{-}3$-modular.
-Hence a candidate for a $k \frac{1}{2} $-edge term should imply $2k{-}2$-modularity but not $2k{-}3$-modularity. \end{problem}
+A variety with a $k$-edge term is $2k{-}3$-modular: just forget about the last term in the proof of \cite[Theorem 4.2]{BIM}, or \cite[Proposition 5.3]{B}.
+Hence a candidate for a ``$k \frac{1}{2} $-edge term'' should imply $2k{-}2$-modularity but not $2k{-}3$-modularity. \end{problem}

 In connection with Problem \ref{edge}, it is probably interesting to study the following notion weaker than an $n \frac{1}{2} $-near-unanimity term.

 \begin{definition} \labbel{pseudo} For $n \geq 1$, a \emph{skew-edge term} is an $n{+}2$-ary term satisfying equations \eqref{b1}, \eqref{b3} from Definition \ref{12}, as well as equations \eqref{b2} for $4 \leq i \leq n+2$. \end{definition}